tianer2820/BetterSkin2/readme.md

 - switch to the dropper tool when ctrl is pressed, instead of picking color in canvas widget
 - add pen buffer layer, apply buffer method, and pen indicator layer to document manager
+- add constant helper class to keep all string constants
+- put 3D model in